 Early Vancouver

-Volume Two
+Volume Three

 By: Major J.S.
 Matthews, V.D.

-2011 Edition (Originally Published 1933)

-Narrative of Pioneers of Vancouver, BC Collected During 1932.

-Supplemental to volume one collected in 1931.

-About the 2011 Edition

-The 2011 edition is a transcription of the original work collected and published by Major Matthews.
+2011 Edition (Originally Published 1935) Narrative of Pioneers of Vancouver, BC Collected During 1933-1934.
+Supplemental to Volumes One and Two collected in 1931-1932.
+About the 2011 Edition The 2011 edition is a transcription of the original work collected and published by Major Matthews.
 Handwritten marginalia and corrections Matthews made to his text over the years have been incorporated and some typographical errors have been corrected, but no other editorial work has been undertaken.
 The edition and its online presentation was produced by the City of Vancouver Archives to celebrate the 125th anniversary of the City's founding.
 The project was made possible by funding from the Vancouver Historical Society.

-Copyright Statement

-© 2011 City of Vancouver.
+Copyright Statement © 2011 City of Vancouver.
 Any or all of Early Vancouver may be used without restriction as to the nature or purpose of the use, even if that use is for commercial purposes.
 You may copy, distribute, adapt and transmit the work.
 It is required that a link or attribution be made to the City of Vancouver.
+Reproductions High resolution versions of any graphic items in Early Vancouver are available.
+A fee may apply.
+Citing Information When referencing the 2011 edition of Early Vancouver, please cite the page number that appears at the bottom of the page in the PDF version only, not the page number indicated by your PDF reader.
+Here are samples of how to cite this source: Footnote or Endnote Reference: